 Students must complete all requirements with a minimum of 70% or better to receive a Credit (CR) grade in order to graduate.

-In this 42-week program, new students start in September and January.
 All students are expected to complete each 14-week module consecutively.

 Students must apply for graduation by completing a Request to Graduate form available at the